devskale/python-utils/packages/ofs/README.md

 This package is currently in early development.
 The main functionality includes:

 - `get_path(name)`: Returns a path for a given name using configured BASE_DIR
+- `get_paths_json(name)`: Retrieves paths for a name in JSON format.
+- `list_projects_json()`: Retrieves all projects in JSON format.
-- Configuration system with file and environment variable support
+- Configuration system with file and environment variable support.
 - CLI interface for basic operations
 - Extensible structure for future OFS features